 In rare cases, a person could have a very serious allergic reaction, which can cause anaphylaxis (say: an-uh-fih-LAK-sis).
 Medical care is needed right away because the person may have breathing problems and a drop in blood pressure.

-How Is an Egg Allergy Treated?
+How Is an Allergic Reaction Treated?

 Prevention is the name of the game with food allergies, so it's important for kids to learn: